vuxcode/pr1-project-Josefin-animation/bug-list.md

 11. The intro confirm boxes appear even though the textbox is left empty, not what i want for obvious reasons.

+12. <!--the intro text built into the confirm button function isnet appearng->
+13. similar problem but now its only the else if part that isnt working.

 # Fixed Bug List
 1. Fixed: used an input form instead of a prompt()